Narcotics Anonymous Online Meetings

 The 12 Traditions of NA

-The 12 Traditions are the guidelines that keep the NA fellowship alive.2 They are a set of standards to be followed by the group so that internal dealings are smooth and effective and NA’s mission can be carried out.
+The 12 Traditions are guidelines that keep the NA fellowship alive.2 They’re a set of standards the group follows so that internal dealings are smooth and effective and NA’s mission can be carried out.

 The NA 12 Traditions are as follows:2